PistonDevelopers/blog.piston.rs/_posts/2016-09-13-this-year-in-conrod.md

 The `event::Raw` type describes a set of basic events (window resize, mouse press, key release, etc) that conrod can use to interpret higher level events (widget A was double clicked, widget B has captured the keyboard, widget C was dragged, etc) which may then be delivered to widgets.
-When a widget requests for events, it is only delivered those that apply to it unless it specifically requests for global events.
+When a widget requests events, it is only delivered those that apply to it unless it specifically requests for global events.